BenjiCCB/challenge-10/README.md

 ## Installation Instructions

-After installing node, simply use "NPM install" to install all depencies in the package.json file, including Inquirer and the Jest testing packet.
+After installing node, simply use "npm install" to install all dependencies in the package.json file, including Inquirer and the Jest testing packet.
 To run the application, use "node index.js" in the appropriate folder, or to run tests, use "npm run test"

 ---

 ## Usage Information

-For each of the prompts, provide the relevant information about your team, to be added to the automatically generated ReadMe file
+For each of the prompts, provide the relevant information about your team member.
+After adding a "manager", you can choose to add "engineers" and/or "interns", or to complete your team.
+Once complete, your team will automatcially be rendered into the output.html file

 ---